OMR-Research/omr-research.github.io/README.md

 ```

+[RenderWebsite.bat](RenderWebsite.bat) contains exactly the same commands for easier execution.

 The same process should also be available under Linux with the binaries of bibtex2html residing in `BibTeX2HTML\Linux` but are currently not tested.

+We recommend that you remove the trailing special character from the generated omr-research*.html websites (caused by bibtex2html) before committing.

 ## Steps for updating the website